 The time an investigation takes can vary, depending on the number of other investigations ongoing at that time.
 It also depends on the site and whether relevant data has already been collected.

 Due to the very limited staff resources we have available, it can take between 6 and 12 months for investigations to be concluded.

 Only one form is required to trigger an investigation.
 Sending multiple copies of the same complaint complicates the administrative process and will often lengthen the amount of time it takes to look at all the issues.
 However everyone who submits a form will get an acknowledgement and will receive feedback from the investigation process.

 Sites are prioritised using the findings of each investigation, with priority always being given to those sites which have a history of speed related casualties.
 Receipt of multiple requests will not further prioritise a particular site.

 We work to the criteria agreed by council members in October 2006, which is based on the national criteria as set out by the Department for Transport Circular 01/2006, and the National Police Chiefs' Council national guidance and enforcement.

 Download information on the criteria used to assess speeding complaints, which is also included with the yearly report.

-If you think you have a speed issue on your street that SID could help with, you can download a Speed Concern Report Form.
+If you think you have a speed issue on your street that SID could help with, you can complete a speed concern report form.

-Because of the time and costs associated with investigating speeding complaints at a given location, we would not normally consider a second investigation at the same location within 3 years unless it becomes evident that the situation at that location has changed substantially since the original investigation.
+Because of the time and costs associated with investigating speeding complaints, we would not normally consider a second investigation at the same location within 3 years.